-• The average electric cost over the past 12 months was \$0.153/kWh, which is the blended rate that includes energy supply, distribution, demand, and other charges.
+- Peak electric usage occurred in January '17. - The average electric cost over the past 12 months was \$0.166/kWh, which is the blended rate that includes energy supply, distribution, demand, and other charges.
 This report uses this blended rate to estimate energy cost savings.